-Threats to our personal and collective safety abound in our society.
-The STG conducts and performs research to advance the technology and measurement science of concealed threat and contraband sensing and imaging.
+Threats to personal and collective safety abound in our society.
+The Security Technologies Group (STG) performs research to advance the technology and measurement science of security imaging and sensing.
 This work includes the establishment of test and evaluation tools, reference test beds, test artifacts, and documentary standards through leadership in standardization bodies.
-The STG currently has detection projects in millimeter-wave imaging, x-ray imaging, infrared imaging, through-barrier radar sensing and imaging, and metal detection.
+The STG currently has detection projects in x-ray imaging, infrared imaging, millimeter-wave and microwave imaging, through-barrier radar sensing and imaging, and metal detection.

 X-ray imaging is used is used throughout the country by law enforcement officers, at the borders, in the military and in transportation security to detect concealed objects, including threats and contraband.
 Perhaps the most prevalent use of security and safety imaging is made in aviation security.
 In US airports alone, millions of bags are scanned every week using x-ray systems.
 Domestic bomb squads and military explosive ordinance disposal teams also use x-ray imaging as a key tool in their efforts to identify explosive devices and render them safe.
 The NIST Security Technologies Group conducts research and develops standards and metrological tools to assist these stakeholders as they continue to use x-ray imaging technology for security purposes.